dheerajshenoy/IMGV/README.md

 Note that if the `keybindings` table is present in the `Defaults` table, then default keybindings will not be loaded.

 # Changelogs and Bug Fixes

+- 21 Aug 2024

+    - Remove `-i` or `--input` flag.
+As remaining files are taken as input, no need for this flag, because it's redundant.

 - 19 Aug 2024